QuEraComputing/bloqade-python/README.md

 )
 ```

-You can also go back to building the detuning field or even adding (e.g. waveform `+` waveform) to an existing spatial modulation of the detuning field by selecting the same spatial modulation property that was previously seen.
-You can also start to build the hyperfine drive by selecting the `hyperfine` property.

-This is the general pattern, building under the context of a spatial modulation is appending to that waveform, while introducting a new or even the same spatial modulation will denote a new waveform to add to the exisiting waveform with that same spatial modulation.

-Another option to remember is that each field that you input can be a literal value or a `str`.
-That string will not denote a variable that you can have in multiple parts of your program and when the variable is specified it will be the same throughout the entire program.
-For example if I would like to create a program parameterizing the final detuning value I could just inset a string for the final detuning value in the previously build program:
+If the next property is:
+1. `hyperfine` will start to build the Hyperfine driving transition
+2. `amplitude` or `rabi.amplitude` will start to build the rabi amplitude in the current context, e.g. rydberg
+3. `phase` or `rabi.phase` will start to build the rabi phase in the current context
+4. A spatial modulation will add a new channel to the current field, e.g. detuning
+5. Repeating the previously specified spatial modulations will add that waveform with the previously defined waveform in that spatial modulation.

 ```python
 from bloqade import start